Developing the 1st sustainable energy storage supply chain

 VanadiumCorp has identified the vanadium industry’s largest challenges and partnered with Electrochem Technologies & Materials Inc. to solve them.
 In December 2016, Electrochem thoroughly tested VanadiumCorp’s magnetite with a new sulfate approach, resulting in the invention of a new electrochemical process: the patent-pending VanadiumCorp-Electrochem process technology (VEPT).
 The technology recovers vanadium directly as an electrolyte and maximizes the value of all contained metals including magnetite, ilmenite, steel slags, calcine (which contains 95 percent of the lost iron and titanium values), oil industry waste and vanadium industry waste.

 As part of the company’s global licensing plan, VanadiumCorp signed a US$500,000 patent option agreement with Ultra Power Systems Pty Ltd., a vertically-integrated electrochemical processing and energy storage technology company, in December 2018.
-Ultra plans to use its license for VEPT to construct the world’s first dedicated vanadium processing facility.
-Ultra completed its option payments to VanadiumCorp in June 2019.
+Ultra Power plans to use its license for VEPT to construct the world’s first dedicated vanadium processing facility.
+Ultra Power completed its option payments to VanadiumCorp in June 2019.

 Enabling the Next Generation of Energy Storage: Vanadium Electrolyte